reddygn/reddygn/README.md

 ### Hi, I'm Naveen Reddy.
-I am a Java Developer from Minneapolis, MN.
+I am a Software Developer from Minneapolis, MN.

 With having 3+ years of experience and working with web applications from different industries, I am highly motivated and always curious to learn and explore new stuff.